-A year after its announcement, AirPlay 2 finally went live in 2018 on iOS, HomePod and Apple TV.
-The new standard brings a number of big updates to Apple's AirPlay platform, like multi-room audio.
+In 2018 AirPlay 2 went live on iOS, HomePod and Apple TV.
+The new standard brings a number of big updates to Apple's AirPlay platform, the biggest being multi-room audio.
 Sure, you may know the basics of AirPlay β you can ping music from your iPhone to your Apple TV β but have you ever gone beyond that?

 Don't believe us?
 Read on to find out everything you need to know about Apple AirPlay 2 and how you could be getting more from your media setup.